 Equality is so crucial as it preserves the individual's "dignity."
 Dignity mainly means and the respect an individual deserves from everyone else for being a fellow human being.
 It is a fundamental and essential human right.
 This ideal case, nevertheless, does not exist.
 There are many forms of inequality in India even today.
 This is an article on equality in India or better yet this article highlights the issues of achieving equality in India and worldwide.

-Besides being poor, many types of inequality in India.
+Besides being poor, there are many types of inequality in India.
 One of the most common forms of inequality in India is the caste system.
 If a person lives in rural India, their caste identity is something they have probably learned or faced very young.
 If you live in urban India, some of you might think that people don't believe in caste anymore.

 Omprakash Valmiki (1950–2013) is a popular Dalit writer who wrote about equality in India through his eyes.
 In his autobiography, Joothan, he writes, “I had to sit away from the others in the class, and that too on the floor.
 The mat ran out before reaching the spot I sat on.
-Sometimes I would have to sit way behind everybody, right near the door…sometimes they would beat me without any reason.”
+Sometimes I would have to sit way behind everybody, right near the door…sometimes they would beat me without any reason”.

 The second story is also about equality in India centred on an incident that occurred in one of the largest cities in India.
 It's a story about Mr Ansari and Mrs Ansari who were searching for an apartment in the city on rent.
 They came to a property dealer to help them find a place for themselves.
 In the end, it took a month to look at the apartments before they found a landlady who was willing to give them a rental place.
 Omprakash Valmiki and Ansaris were really treated unequally on the basis of differences of caste and religion.
 This shows two types of inequality in India.